Skip to main content

 flutter run

-• Halo SDK features exposed by the plugin are reachable in the test app UI.
+• UI Accessibility: Halo SDK features exposed by the plugin are interactive and visible within the test app UI layout.

 Troubleshooting